In Spring Boot, a @Bean is a method-level annotation that is used to declare a bean and register it with the Spring container.

 Calling destroy method :(

-What is the cycle of life of the @Bean
+What is the life cycle of a @Bean?

 1- The bean definition is then registered in the Spring container, and the container instantiates and initializes the bean